A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Multilinear tongue model

-To avoid the issues of PARAFAC, we decided to use the Tucker decomposition to analyze our data.
-Here, we follow the approach of \citet{Bolkart2015} who used it to analyze the variations of human faces in different expressions.
+Another suitable method is the Tucker decomposition \citep{Tucker1966}, which is sometimes also called \ac{hosvd}.
+This method computes the orthonormal spaces of a tensor associated with its modes.
+It may be regarded as a more flexible variant of the PARAFAC method \citep{Kiers1991} and has previously been used to analyze 2D tongue shape data \citep{Valdes2012}.
+To avoid the issues with PARAFAC, we decided to use the Tucker decomposition to analyze our data.
+We follow the approach of \citet{Bolkart2015} who used it to analyze the variations of human faces in different expressions.
 To this end, we first turn our tongue meshes into feature vectors by serializing the vertex sets \(V\) into vectors \(\vec{f}_i\).
 Then, we compute the mean \(\mu\), and center the vectors.
 Afterwards, we organize those centered vectors in a tensor \(A \in \mathbb{R}^{m \times n \times k}\).
-Here, we refer to the first mode of the tensor as the speaker mode where \(m\) represents the number of speakers, to the second mode as pose mode with \(n\) being the amount of different tongue poses, and to the third mode as the vertex mode with \(k\) representing the dimension of the vectors \(\vec{f}_i\).
+Here, we refer to the first mode of the tensor as the \emph{speaker} mode where \(m\) represents the number of speakers, to the second mode as \emph{pose} mode with \(n\) being the number of different tongue poses, and to the third mode as the \emph{vertex} mode with \(k\) representing the dimension of the vectors \(\vec{f}_i\).

 The \ac{hosvd} makes use of the fact that \(A\) can be decomposed as follows:

 In our case, the row vectors of \(U_1 \in \mathbb{R}^{m \times m}\) are coordinates in our speaker space \(S\) that determine the anatomical shape for each of the original speakers.
 A similar observation applies to \(U_2 \in \mathbb{R}^{n \times n}\) where the row vectors are coordinates in the pose space \(P\).
 The tensor \(C \in \mathbb{R}^{m\times n \times k}\) is the core tensor of the decomposition that acts as a link between \(S\) and \(P\).
 The operation \(C \times_n U\) is called the \(n\)-th mode multiplication of the tensor \(C\) with the matrix \(U\).